algorandlabs/smart-asa/README.md

 - `freeze_addr`: Address of the account used to freeze holdings or even globally freeze the Smart ASA;
 - `clawback_addr`: Address of the account that can clawback holdings of the Smart ASA.

-The Smart ASA App of the reference implementation has been designed to control one ASA at a time.
+**The Smart ASA App of the reference implementation has been designed to control one ASA at a time**.
 For this reason, the `smart_asa_id` variable has been added to the `GlobalState`.
 It is used to record the current underlying ASA controlled by the application.
 This value is also stored into the local state of opted-in users, enforcing cross-checks between local and global states and avoiding issues like unauthorized transfers (see Security Considerations for more details).

-This reference implementation also includes the Smart ASA global `frozen` variable.
-It can be updated only by the freeze address which can now globally freeze the asset through a single action, rather than freezing accounts one by one.
+As additional feature, this reference implementation also includes the Smart ASA global `frozen` variable.
+It can only be updated by the freeze address which has the authority of globally freezing the asset with a single action, rather than freezing accounts one by one.

 In this implementation, new functional authority has been assigned to the `reserve` address of the Smart ASA, which is now the (only) entity in charge of `minting` and `burning` Smart ASAs (see the Smart ASA Transfer interface for more details).